-"God is dead" the question of the PAU philosophy exam coinciding with the Pope's visit
+"God is dead", the question on the PAU philosophy exam coinciding with the Pope's visit

-The role of women, trade unions, 23-F and the emigration of Andalusians to Catalonia marks the history exam
+The role of women, trade unions, 23-F and the emigration of Andalusians to Catalonia marks the history test

 Students taking the university entrance exam at Pompeu Fabra University